-The sediment dose to the MEI assumes potential exposure to Contaminated sediment in the Bayou and Little Bayou Creeks during hunting, fishing, and other recreational activities.
+The sediment dose to the MEI assumes potential exposure to contaminated sediment in the Bayou and Little Bayou Creeks during hunting, fishing, and other recreational activities.
 Exposure is assumed to occur through incidental ingestion of 100 mg/day Contaminated sediment at one Creek location every other day during the hunting season (104 days/year).
 Exposure Calculations for sediment include ingestion, inhalation, and external gamma pathways.
 The downstream location with the maximum dose is assumed to represent the dose received from this pathway.
-The highest annual sediment exposure pathway dose was CalCulated at location S27 (0.054 mrem/yr) downstream of the PGDP (Table 12) at the Bayou Creek and Outfall S1 confluence.
-The sediment exposure pathway is a major contributor to the dose received by the MEI (Table 13).
+The highest annual sediment exposure pathway dose was CalCulated at location S27 (0.094 mrem/yr) downstream of the PGDP (Table 12) on Little Bayou Creek and S1 on Bayou Creek upgradient of Outfall 001.
+The sediment exposure pathway is a major Contributor to the dose received by the MEI (Table 13).